GusRob/TerminalGames/README.md

   * Instead of the game waiting for a keypress and then state updating, the game runs a loop every 0.05 seconds
   * A move counter increments to keep track of the game speed
   * The only problem with this approach is that if the computer runs slowly, e.g. th computer is processor has lots of background tasks, then the game will slow down rapidly, as the state will not update asynchronously
+  * Also used pyInstaller to create a single application file for ease of running